robweber/Artificial_Life/README.md

 One of the fun features of the original python script was the ```thanosSnap``` function.
 As the name implies this randomly killed 50% of the lifeforms on the board.

 If you can find the *secret* ```infinity.html``` page you can perform the Snap yourself.
 Watch as half the board is decimated.
-Because of how WebIOPi works, you can also integrate the Snap into other projects using the WebIOPi REST API.
+Because of how WebIOPi works, you can also integrate the Snap into other projects using the (WebIOPi REST API)[https://webiopi.trouch.com/RESTAPI.html].
 A post call to the URL ```/macros/thanosSnap/``` will do the same thing as using the website.

 ### Changes From Original